 Fix Mobile Network State Disconnected – Android

-So, if you are also getting the same problem on your Android Smartphone, don’t worry; we have a solution for you that will help you get rid of this Mobile Network Disconnected Issue on your phone forever.
+So, if you are also getting the same problem on your Android smartphone, don’t worry; we have a solution for you that will help you get rid of this Mobile Network Disconnected Issue on your phone forever.

-The only solution to this problem is updating the SIM card software versions and contacting their mobile operators to get a working SIM card.
+The only solution to this problem is to update the SIM card software versions and contact their mobile operators to get a working SIM card.

 What is a mobile network state?